Last updated on: November 17th, 2023

 Timing of annual leave – The employer shall ensure the use of annual leave in the current calendar year, and the employee must use at least 2 weeks until the end of the current calendar year, and the rest of the annual leave in agreement with the employer until 30 June of the following year.

-An employee has the right to use all annual leave that has not been used in the current calendar year or until 30 June of the following year due to absence due to illness or injury, maternity leave, or childcare leave until 31 December of the following year.
+If the employee is absent due to illness, injury, maternity leave, or childcare leave, the period for carrying over annual leave shall be 31 March of the year following the year to which the annual leave may be carried over.
 An employee working abroad may take full use of the annual leave until the end of the following calendar year if so fixed by a collective agreement binding on the employer.

 An employee who has the right to use the proportional part of the annual leave in the first year of employment shall acquire the right to use the annual leave for the following calendar year at the beginning of the next calendar year.
 An employee cannot waive the right to annual leave and any such agreement is invalid.
 Employees cannot receive payment in exchange for annual leave except in the case of employment contract termination.